 You will probably disagree with that and will work to have your child returned home, however.
 The job of the attorney ad litem is to work with your child to see what their desire is far as a permanent solution to where he or she will live.

-Substitute care: This is the type of care that your child will receive if he or she is removed from your home.
-If your child is being cared for by the state then he or she will be placed into foster care, homes with a relative of yours or group homes.
+Substitute care: This is the type of care that your child will receive if they are removed from your home.
+If your child is being cared for by the state, they will be placed into foster care homes with a relative of yours or group homes.

 Thoughts on foster care and CPS

 Without a doubt, nobody wants to become involved in a CPS case.
 Likewise, nobody wants their child to be removed from their house and placed into foster care.
-However, if you find yourself in a position where these folks have become a part of your life you should not take a passive approach to the case.
-Learn as much as you can about both subject areas so that you can make good decisions for yourself and for your child.
+However, if you find yourself in a position where these folks have become a part of your life, you should not take a passive approach to the case.
+Learn as much as you can about both subject areas so that you can make good decisions for yourself and your child.

-If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”
+If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “Child Protective Services E-Book”

 Other Articles you may be interested in:

-- Family Law Cases in Texas: Examining the steps in a Child Protective Services case
+- Family Law Cases in Texas: The final stages of a CPS case

 Law Office of Bryan Fagan, PLLC | Houston, Texas CPS Defense Lawyers

 The Law Office of Bryan Fagan, PLLC routinely handles matters that affect children and families.
-If you have questions regarding CPS, it's important to speak with one of our Houston, TX CPS defense lawyers right away to protect your rights.
+If you have questions regarding CPS, it's important to speak with one of our Houston, TX CPS defense Lawyers right away to protect your rights.

-Our cps defense lawyers in Houston TX are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
+Our CPS defense lawyers in Houston TX are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
 Contact Law Office of Bryan Fagan, PLLC by calling (281) 810-9760 or submit your contact information in our online form.
-The Law Office of Bryan Fagan, PLLC handles cps cases in Houston, Texas, Cypress, Klein, Humble, Kingwood, Tomball, The Woodlands, Houston, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County and Waller County.
+The Law Office of Bryan Fagan, PLLC handles CPS defense cases in Houston, Texas, Cypress, Klein, Humble, Kingwood, Tomball, The Woodlands, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County and Waller County.